-Another potentially useful command that the image processing subsystem will be capable of is putting the system into Programming Mode.
+Another potentially useful command that the image processing subsystem is capable of is putting the system into Programming Mode.
 This functionality is useful so the user can take full control of the system without the need of the Master RFID card.
 If needed, the user can use the application software on their handheld device to simulate the RFID Master card.
 This will give the user the capability of allowing the person at the door to program a new secret knock, or to enter a new RFID card into the system.
 To put the embedded system into Programming Mode the Raspberry Pi will send the ASCII character 'P' to the Atmega.
 After this command is executed the microcontroller will send back notification in the form of ASCII letter 'C' to the Raspberry Pi to verify that the given command was completed.

-The motion detection portion of the project allows the camera to be turned off while there isn't anyone presently at the door.
-Since the motion detector is integrated into the embedded system, whenever motion is detected the Atmega will have to communicate with the Pi to turn the camera to the on position.
-To complete this task the Atmega will send an ASCII character down the serial connection to the Raspberry Pi.
-The communications will be to tell the image processing subsystem if there is currently someone in front of the door, or inversely if there isn't anyone present.
-To signify to the camera subsystem that there is someone present, the microcontroller will send an ASCII character 'M' to signify that there was motion detected.
-The Atmega will send a ASCII character 'N' if the camera subsystem needs to verify whether or not anyone is present.
+The face detection portion of the project allows the camera to run in a slower state once there isn't anyone presently at the door.
+Since the face detector was integrated into the Raspberry Pi, whenever a face was detected the Atmega had to receive an I2C command from the Raspberry Pi.
+To complete this task the Raspberry Pi send an ASCII character down the serial connection to the Atmega.
+The communications will be to tell the embedded subsystem if there is currently someone in front of the door, or inversely if there isn't anyone present.
+To signify to the embedded subsystem that there is someone present, the Raspberry Pi sent an ASCII character 'F' to signify that there was a person detected in front of the camera.

 The image processing subsystem also needs to know the states of certain elements of the embedded system.
 The Raspberry Pi needs to be able to poll the Atmega to get the information on all of the subsystems.
 To poll the embedded system in the Raspberry Pi will send the ASCII character 'P' to the Atmega.
-After the microcontroller receives this signal it will respond by reporting state information to the image processing subsystem.
-The Atmega will send the state codes for the motion detector back to the Raspberry Pi, signifying that there was motion detected or that there is no one presently in front of the door.
+After the microcontroller receives this signal it will respond by reporting state information to the image processing subsystem..
 Also once polled the Atmga will send back the state of the lock to the Raspberry Pi.
 The microcontroller will indicate whether the lock is in the locked or unlocked state.
 The Raspberry Pi will need some of this vital information to be able to function effectively with the embedded system.